 Urban photography opened my eyes to the world around me.
 It made me step out of my comfort zone and helped me become a more open-minded person.
 I’ve always been curious about everything, but photography made me adventurous too.
 The moment I discovered the existence of those wondrous locations, I wanted to experience them in real-life.
 In a way, these places became my hide-out of ordinary life.
 When you are in a tunnel, there are no lights or sounds coming down, and yet you still sense the presence of the city above, soft and faded.
 On the contrary, when you are high up on a rooftop, it’s like you experience the city 100 times more: the wide views, the noises, the lights: they make you feel so alive.
 I usually work together with other photographers and urban explorers.
 That’s a very important part of what photography means to me: to explore the world together with like-minded people, inspire each other, create stories together and make friends for life.

-Although my main goal remains to document contemporary cities, I've also worked with multiple clients, among which: Adobe, Sony, Thalys, as well as architectural firms, municipalities, media agencies, hotels and clothing brands.
+Besides my ambition to document contemporary cities, I've worked with multiple clients, among which: Adobe, Sony, Thalys, as well as architectural firms, municipalities, media agencies, hotels and clothing brands.
+I am available for business opportunities.